Board Member Profiles

 Andrew Lu is a solicitor specialising in general insurance, health care liability, and medical defence.
 A partner of HBA Legal, he represents hospitals, health practitioners, and government in civil, coronial and disciplinary matters.
 He is an experienced trial and appellate advocate, and also appears at inquests and inquiries.
 Andrew graduated LLB from the University of Western Australia, LLM from New England, and SJD from The Australian National University.
 He is a Fellow of the Australian Academy of Law and of ANZIIF, adjunct Senior Lecturer at UWA Law School, and a sessional Member of the State Administrative Tribunal.

 Dr Lu is also a non-executive director of the Australian Youth Orchestra, and the National Gallery of Australia Foundation.
-A member of the Council of the Art Gallery of Western Australia Foundation, he chairs the Fulbright Commission’s WA Selection Committee, and was awarded an Order of Australia medal in 2008.
+A member of the Council of the Art Gallery of Western Australia Foundation, he chairs the Fulbright Commission’s WA Selection Committee, and was awarded an Order of Australia medal in 2008 and the Member of the Order of Australia in 2021.